teaql/teaql-quick-start/quick-start/Stats-introduction.md

 If you want to count all the peaple in this community, or the population of a family, you can use IntelliJ IDEA and Postman to complete it.
 Follow these steps.

 1. Write a function in IntelliJ IDEA like this.
-    You can check the population
+    You can check the number of kids, hobby, and

 ![](imaegs/stats-1.png)